12 Crypto Leverage Trading Strategies to Control Exposure

 A profitable risk-reward ratio in any kind of trading is 1:2, 1:3, or sometimes 1:5.

-To find out whether your setup has a good risk reward ratio, use our risk reward ratio calculator.
+To find out whether your setup has a good risk reward ratio, use the risk reward ratio calculator.
 Aim for a ratio of at least 2.

 In clean breakout situations you can sometimes structure trades with very skewed risk-reward on paper, where a relatively tight stop sits under a potential expansion move.

-In practice, slippage, fake breaks, and volatility will drag that “theoretical” risk-reward back toward earth, so you should treat the big numbers as a ceiling, not a promise.
+In practice, slippage, fake breaks, and volatility will drag that “theoretical” risk-reward back toward earth, treating the theoretical numbers as a ceiling rather than a promise, not a promise.

 Of course, you are not going to win every trade but that’s the theory.